rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 **User Interaction:**
 - If the user chooses to run the test in interactive mode, then the test case has to be selected via the console.
 - `echo tx <frames> | cec-client <Port> -s -d 1` shall be used to Transmit the CEC Frames from `HDMI` `CEC` Adaptor.
-RAFT can also use these commands or the Andriod libraries.

 #### Test Procedure